How to Become a Private Pilot

 ✈Rod Machado's How to Fly an Airplane Handbook $59.95 (or audiobook version)

 Let's keep things in perspective here.
 Drop into your local Kawasaki store and check the price of any Kawasaki jet ski watercraft.
 You’re sure to see costs anywhere between $7,000 and $13,000, to say nothing of the trailer on which you'll need to tote it.
 You'll probably use it for a year or two, after which time you’ll stick it in your garage and forget it’s there.
-For a similar investment of money, you can earn a pilots license which will be something that lasts a lifetime and provide a lifetime of fun (and you won’t have to stay in your garage, either).
-And, if you want to get comparative about it, you might actually be able to buy a small used airplane for the cost of new, high end Harely motorcycle (and you don't have to wear a helmet when you fly—unless you really want to).
+For a similar investment of money, you can earn a pilots license which will be something that lasts a lifetime and provides a lifetime of fun (and it won’t have to stay in your garage, either).
+And, if you want to get comparative about it, you might actually be able to buy a small used airplane for the cost of new, high end Harely motorcycle (and you don't have to wear a helmet when you fly—unless you really want to.
+Scarf and goggles are also optional...but very cool!).

 Believe me when I say that the investment in a private pilot license is worthwhile, because it's an investment for life.
 A pilot certificate lasts forever.
 It's an investment in your future.
 And if you’re a parent with a son or daughter who has expressed an interest in flying, then you might want to encourage them.
 Why?
 Read this article I wrote about why young folks should be encouraged to fly an airplane.

-If you're thinking about financing your flight training then check out Pilot Loans for a possible source of support.
+If you're thinking about financing your flight training then check out Pilot Finance for a possible source of support.

 Impress neighbors?
 Meet girls?
 Guys?
 Well, I suppose it allows you to do all of these, although it's ultimately a license that permits you to carry passengers in an airplane.
 The advantage here is that passengers can help share the cost of flying, thereby making this enterprise less expensive.
 And yes, you can rent airplanes, too.
 Take a look at the price rental sheet for Orange County Flight Center and Sunrise Aviation located in Southern California.
-This represents about the average costs for rental airplanes around the country.
+This represents the average costs for rental airplanes in an upscale urban area.
+Rural areas typically show slightly less costs for rental airplanes and flight instructors.

 Renting an airplane is similar to renting a car.
 In some cases, it's cheaper and the contract is less scary.
 You can expect to pay anywhere from $100 per hour and up for rental airplanes.
 Since I mentioned jet skis, keep in mind that a Double Waverunner jet ski typically rents for $130 dollars an hour.
 So, besides price, there are many more advantages to flying an airplane than driving a jet ski (and I've never known anyone who fell off an airplane and drowned, either).
 And yes, there are many airports with FBOs that will rent you an airplane once you meet their checkout requirements.
 Once you obtain your private pilots certificate, you can get a checkout in larger airplanes, too.
 For instance, some places rent six-seaters.
 Just think, if you rent a four-seat airplane costing $140 per hour and share this expense with three passengers, that makes for an inexpensive flight, doesn't it?
 Not bad, eh?
 Rent a three-person jet ski and everyone wants to drive.
 Rent an airplane and everyone will want to drive, too.
 But all you have to do is say, "Show me your license," and the best that most can do is show you a picture of their new jet ski.